-Our goal is to train a risk score that is sparse, has small integer coefficients, and performs well in terms of the following measures: \begin{enumerate}[leftmargin=*] \item \textbf{Calibration}: A calibrated model outputs risk predictions that match their observed risk.
-We assess the calibration of a model using a \textit{reliability diagram} \citep[see][]{degroot1983comparison}, which shows how the \textit{predicted risk} (x-axis) at each score matches the \textit{observed risk} (y-axis).
-We estimate the observed risk for a score of $s$ as We summarize the calibration of a model over the full reliability diagram using the \textit{expected calibration error} \citep[][]{naeini2014binary}:
+Our goal is to train a risk score that is sparse, has small integer coefficients, and performs well in terms of the following measures: \begin{enumerate}[leftmargin=*]

+\item \textbf{Calibration}: A calibrated model outputs risk predictions that match their observed risks.
+We assess the calibration of a model using a \emph{reliability diagram} \citep[see][]{degroot1983comparison}, which shows how the \emph{predicted risk} (x-axis) at each score matches the \emph{observed risk} (y-axis).
+We estimate the observed risk for a score of $s$ as We summarize the calibration of a model over the full reliability diagram using the \emph{expected calibration error} \citep{naeini2014binary}:

 \item \textbf{Rank Accuracy}: A rank-accurate model outputs scores that can correctly rank examples according to their true risk.
-We assess the rank accuracy of a model using the \textit{area under the ROC curve}: where $\nplus{} = |\{i: y_i = +1\}|$, $\nminus{} = |\{i: y_i = -1\}|$.
+We assess the rank accuracy of a model using the \emph{area under the ROC curve}: where $\nplus{} = |\{i: y_i = +1\}|$ and $\nminus{} = |\{i: y_i = -1\}|$.

 \end{enumerate}

 As discussed in Section \ref{Sec::RelatedWork}, calibration is the primary performance objective when building a risk score.
 In principle, good calibration should ensure good rank accuracy.
 Nevertheless, we report AUC as an auxiliary performance metric because trivial risk scores (i.e., models that assign the same score to all examples) can have low CAL on datasets with class imbalance (see Section \ref{Sec::ExperimentalResults} for an example).